-The spatial structure of currents induced within the wall during a VDE will be of much interest when designing ferritic structural components for tokamaks; this is shown in figure 12 for the VDE onset of the same equilibria plotted in figure 10 - recall the magnetic permeability is $\tilde{\mu} = 3$ and the divertor coil current is varied with the plasma major radius being held constant.
-A weak divertor current (figure 12(a)) implies a gentle destabilising force gradient and therefore a slow-growing instability, such that $\gamma \tau{w0} \ll 1$ and the currents within the wall occupy its entire thickness.
-On the other hand, if the divertor current is strong (figure 12(c)) then the growth rate is large ($\gamma \tau{w0} \gg 1$) because the destabilising force gradient is more severe.
-The perturbed current density is confined to a narrow skin of thickness $s \ll \delta_w$ and the associated magnetic flux is almost completely interior.
-An intermediate - probably most reactor-relevant - case with $\gamma \tau{w0} \sim 1$ is shown in figure 12(b).
+major radius being held constant.
+A weak divertor current [Fig. 12(a)] implies a gentle destabilizing force gradient and therefore a slowgrowing instability, such that $\gamma \tau{w0} \ll 1$ and the currents within the wall occupy its entire thickness.
+On the other hand, if the divertor current is strong [Fig. 12(c)], then the growth rate is large ( $\gamma \tau{w0} \gg 1$ ) because the destabilizing force gradient is more severe.
+The perturbed current density is confined to a narrow skin of thickness $s \ll \delta_w$ , and the associated magnetic flux is almost completely interior.
+An intermediate-probably most reactor-relevant-case with $\gamma \tau{w0} \sim 1$ is shown in Fig. 12(b).

 Observe that the induced current density is generally found in the outboard region of the wall, relatively close to the midplane.
-Recall that, in this model problem, our choice of a constant effective magnetic permeability $\tilde{\mu}$ neglects its true dependency on the toroidal magnetic flux (see (1)), which itself varies as 1/R. However, since the induced currents are biased towards the outboard midplane it seems reasonable to use the effective permeability there (at $R = r_i$, say) for the entire wall, at least as a first approximation.
-Furthermore, this suggests there should not be any substantial modification to these results when the wall is not a full spherical shell, but rather has coverage only on a limited portion of the outboard side, as for existing tritium breeding region designs [26, 27].
-We may add the caveats, however, that a distributed plasma might induce wall currents further from the midplane, and that toroidally discrete wall elements may be different [28].
+Recall that, in this model problem, our choice of a constant effective magnetic permeability $\tilde{\mu}$ neglects its true dependency on the toroidal magnetic flux [see (1)], which itself varies as 1/R. However, since the induced currents are biased toward the outboard midplane, it seems reasonable to use the effective permeability there (at $R = r_i$ , say) for the entire wall, at least as a first approximation.
+Furthermore, this suggests that there should not be any substantial modification to these results when the wall is not a full spherical shell but rather has coverage only on a limited portion of the outboard side, as for existing tritium breeding region designs.
+We may add the caveats, however, that a distributed plasma might induce wall currents further from the midplane and that toroidally discrete wall elements may be different.